 There is nothing better than homemade rustic sourdough bread.
 I shared with you all last week how much we use our sourdough starter in our house, and this is our favorite way to use it.[Read more…] about How to Make Homemade Rustic Sourdough Bread

 I always knew that a simple life with hand cooked food and a heart for the home was what I wanted one day.
 Even when I was working a full time corporate job and living in a city apartment by myself.
 I would sit at my computer and dreamed of one day owning farm animals and spending my whole day in kitchen.
 It wasn’t until my late 20s that John and I were able to save up enough for me to go part time, and focus more on working from the home.
 But where to start?
-In this post I share with you my favorite homesteading books to start living that simple homestead life.[Read more…] about How I learned Simple Living with Homesteading Books
+In this post I share with you my favorite homesteading books to start living that simple homestead life.[Read more…] about How I learned Simple Living with these Top 9 Homesteading Books

 Learn how to make spaghetti squash so you have a sneaky way to eat more vegetables and less processed grain.
 It may look complicated, but I can promise you it’s no more difficult than frying an egg (and yes, I still break yolks sometimes too 🙂[Read more…] about Learn how to Make Farm Fresh Spaghetti Squash